 Linda Trinh - Marketing and Communication Director - Austin, TX

-Todd Gow - Music Program Director - Southlake, TX
+Todd Gow - Music Program Director - Dallas, TX

 Todd has been involved in technical sales for over 20 years, helping customers solve complex technical problems.
 He is looking forward to wearing many hats and researching new ways for the non-profit to be successful.
 For now, he is drinking a lot of coffee and is looking forward to helping out this great cause.

 Deborah Fessenden - Advocacy and Education Program - Denton, TX

 Deborah Fessenden, M.A. is a teaching fellow and graduate student of sociology at the University of North Texas.
 Her research agenda examines issues of migration and organizational studies with a focus on refugees.
 She is also an intern at Catholic Charities in Dallas where she helps migrants apply for citizenship.
 She is an activist for the refugee and migrant community and strives to educate the public about immigrant and refugees lives.